stallev/langs/texts/eng/b1b2/lessons_list/12-sports-recreation.md

 ## Основной текст / Main Text

-Mike has been playing sports since he was a kid, and it's become such an important part of his life.
-He's on the local basketball team and practices three times a week with his teammates.
-Their coach is really experienced and has helped the team improve their game significantly over the past year.
-Mike loves the competitive aspect of sports and the feeling of working together with his team to win games.
+Mike has been playing *sports* since he was a kid, and it's become such an important part of his life.
+He's on the local *basketball* *team* and practices three times a week with his teammates.
+Their *coach* is really experienced and has helped the *team* improve their *game* significantly over the past year.
+Mike loves the competitive aspect of *sports* and the feeling of working together with his *team* to *win* *games*.

-Last weekend, Mike participated in a tennis competition at the local sports club.
-He's been taking tennis lessons for about six months now, and he's really starting to get the hang of it.
-The competition was intense, but Mike managed to win his first match before losing in the second round.
+Last weekend, Mike participated in a *tennis* *competition* at the local *sports* club.
+He's been taking *tennis* lessons for about six months now, and he's really starting to get the hang of it.
+The *competition* was intense, but Mike managed to *win* his first match before losing in the second round.
 He was disappointed but also motivated to keep practicing and get better.

-Mike also enjoys individual sports like running and swimming.
-He goes to the gym regularly to work on his fitness and strength training.
-He believes that staying active and exercising regularly is crucial for both physical and mental health.
+Mike also enjoys individual *sports* like *running* and *swimming*.
+He goes to the *gym* regularly to work on his *fitness* and strength training.
+He believes that staying active and *exercising* regularly is crucial for both physical and mental health.
 He's been training for a half-marathon that's coming up next month, and he's really excited about the challenge.

-When Mike isn't playing sports, he loves watching games on TV, especially football and soccer.
-He's a huge fan of his local team and never misses their games.
-He also enjoys playing golf with his friends on weekends - it's a great way to relax and spend time outdoors while still being active.
+When Mike isn't playing *sports*, he loves watching *games* on TV, especially *football* and *soccer*.
+He's a huge fan of his local *team* and never misses their *games*.
+He also enjoys playing *golf* with his friends on weekends - it's a great way to relax and spend time outdoors while still being active.
+He's also a skilled *player* who enjoys *cycling* and playing with a *ball* in various *sports*.

 ## Дополнительные примеры / Additional Examples